Dominique-Sakrisson/looper/README.md

 # looper
-deployed site heree
+deployed site here

 https://loopernet.netlify.app/

-dedvevlopment here
+development here

 https://looper-net-development.netlify.app/

 Have fun playing notes either with your keyboard or by clicking the on screen buttons.